 Money-wise, an airline wouldn’t need to purchase as many spare parts.
 Without predictive maintenance, an airline would need to come prepared for virtually every foreseeable problem if it wants to keep its planes in the air year-round.
 With predictive maintenance, the airline has a window of opportunity to purchase and ship only the necessary parts for repair.
 By the time the aircraft needs repairing, the spare parts would already be ready for use.

-Because parties tend to use separate operating systems to fit their own needs, EngineData.io also translates data into any ingestible format as needed.
+Because parties tend to use separate operating systems to fit their own needs, Aviadex.io also translates data into any ingestible format as needed.
 This helps circumvent the compatibility issues that are often responsible for suboptimal data exchange.

-Finally, EngineData.io comes with built-in data validation to ensure that no faulty data is shared between parties.
+Finally, Aviadex.io comes with built-in data validation to ensure that no faulty data is shared between parties.
 The data exchange platform will flag any data quality issues to avoid any mishaps and to guarantee that its clients are only working with the best of information.

 More Posts